 The Omega Dynamic might just be the underdog that triumphs in a world of Seamasters and Speedmasters.
 At least that’s what Andrew Morgan thinks.
 And you?

-Andrew is a car and watch enthusiast as well as editor and writer at 24/7, the online watch magazine by Watchfinder.
+Andrew is a car and watch enthusiast as well as editor and writer at The Watch Magazine, the online watch magazine by Watchfinder.
 He packed in a successful career in civil engineering to pursue his passion for writing and horology and has never looked back.
 The fool.

 Contact the author